bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

 # Scoop

 Scoop is a command-line installer for Windows.
-It simplifies installing and updating some of the tools and engines that enable classic co-op gaming.
+It simplifies installing and updating some of the software for other guides.

 Website: <https://scoop.sh/>